superflanker/NaivePyDESSEM/docs/source/userguide.md

 - **cli/** — Command-line interfaces for model execution, plotting, and data export.

-- **Generator/, HydraulicGenerator/, ThermalGenerator/, RenewableGenerator/, Storage/** — Contain builder, constraint, variable, and objective definitions for each asset type.
+- **Generator/, HydraulicGenerator/, ThermalGenerator/, RenewableGenerator/, Storage/, ConnectionBar/, TransmissionLine/** — Contain builder, constraint, variable, and objective definitions for each asset type.

-- **Builder.py** — Central class responsible for assembling the Pyomo model using data and configuration inputs.
+- **Builder\.py** — Central class responsible for assembling the Pyomo model using data and configuration inputs.

-- **Solver.py** — Wrapper for solver execution (CPLEX, Gurobi, SCIP) and result handling.
+- **Solver\.py** — Wrapper for solver execution (CPLEX, Gurobi, SCIP) and result handling.

-- **DataFrames.py, Reporting.py, PlotSeries.py** — Modules for data manipulation, result visualization, and reporting in cli formats.
+- **DataFrames\.py, Reporting\.py, PlotSeries\.py** — Modules for data manipulation, result visualization, and reporting in cli formats.

-- **YAMLLoader.py** — Responsible for reading model configurations, parameters, and instance data from YAML files.
+- **YAMLLoader\.py** — Responsible for reading model configurations, parameters, and instance data from YAML files.

-- **ModelCheck.py and ModelFormatters.py** — Implement internal consistency checks and formatting utilities for validation and debugging.
+- **ModelCheck\.py and ModelFormatters\.py** — Implement internal consistency checks and formatting utilities for validation and debugging.

-### Design Overview
+### DESIGN OVERVIEW

 The architecture follows a layered modular pattern: